Preparing for Spring Bird Feeding

 Use a scrubbing brush and hot soapy water to clean debris from your wood feeders.
 Do not use chemicals to clean wood feeders, as wood is porous and can absorb chemicals.
-For tube and hopper feeders, soak them in a mild bleach solution and use a brush to scrub out any seed or debris.
+For tube and hopper feeders, soak them in water and use a brush to scrub out any seed or debris.

 A quick tip for cleaning out your hummingbird feeders: add a cupful of uncooked rice inside the feeder and then add a solution of one-part vinegar to four parts water, replace the lid and shake vigorously.
 Once the feeder is clean, discard the rice and solution, then rinse and dry the feeder thoroughly.

 As you work in your garden, planting annual flowers will be beneficial to birds both in the summer (when they gather insects) and in the fall (when they gather seeds).
 But, you can do more than just plant flowers.
 Berry-bushes, evergreens and other shrubs and trees offer both food and shelter for birds.

 Other tips for attracting birds to your yard: